ikunetwork/WhitePaper/README.md

 ### `LIC[x]` Value

-An `LIC[x]` is the memory of a R&D initiative, pro-rata specific to that research initiative (clinical trials, etc.\) and such rights are cryptographically maintained.
+An `LIC[x]` is the license bandwidth of an R&D initiative, pro-rata specific to that research initiative (clinical trials, etc.) and such rights are cryptographically maintained.
 Value in the `LIC[x]` token can be ascribed to the following:

 * Access and contribute to the `LIC[x]` sub-network with possession of a minimum, predetermined `LIC[x]` threshold.
 * `permissionlessLicense` smart contract